If you're overseas on the day of a federal election, you can still have your say.

 - their security or entry requirements, especially in high-risk locations

-Before visiting an Australian embassy or consulate to vote, check your enrolment details.
+Check your enrolment before going to vote.
 You need to know which Australian address you're enrolled at to get the correct ballot papers.

 - See our Consular Services Charter to see what services we can provide Australians overseas.